Googong Foreshores: Heritage listing

-The London Bridge Arch is an unusual and attractive natural landmark valued by the local community.
+The London Bridge Arch is a natural landmark valued by the local community.

 Features which express this value include the dramatic form of the natural arch, its demonstration of geological processes and its association with Burra Creek, the small, natural river course flowing underneath.
 The presence of water is an important part of its aesthetic appeal.

 The London Homestead group of buildings (excluding the shearer's quarters and woolshed) within its rural setting is valued by the local community for its picturesque quality.
 These aesthetic characteristics are best appreciated by homestead visitors walking in the area.
 Distant views and immediate views of the London Homestead group of buildings are important.

 Features which express this value include, but are not limited to, distant and immediate views of the London Homestead group of buildings, the historic character of the homestead group of buildings, the vernacular building materials used and the presentation of these buildings within their wider rural setting.